 Generally, when interest rates rise, the price of old government bonds will fall as new bonds with higher coupon rates would become the preferred investment option.
 It is difficult to predict the movements in interest rates, and thus, there is a price risk from interest rate changes.
 It should be noted that the investors entering the transaction from issue, will not be affected by these changes if they hold the bonds till maturity and collect the principal.

-Who should invest in g-secs?
+Who should invest in Government Securities or g-secs?

 Government securities have maturities longer than fixed deposits, they are a good option for investors looking to earn a stable fixed income.
 In addition, investors looking to diversify their portfolio to lower the risk exposure of their portfolio may find g-secs useful.